 Here’s how the ‘on’ and ‘ambient’ displays look:

-It was definitely an essential feature for the watch especially the benefit that it works in the Workout app as it is now easy to look what’s on the screen without flicking the wrist.
+It was definitely an essential feature for the watch especially the benefit that it works in the Workout app as it is now easy to look at what’s on the screen without flicking the wrist.
 In a fast run or strength workout, one doesn’t get disturbed.
 But it is not yet clear how this feature will work with third-party apps so wait till we give the full review.

 So even if Watch 5 is dim, there is no need to squint at it.
 In this area, Watch 5 has impressed us.
 The bigger 40mm and 44mm designs from last year’s Apple Watch 4 persist, which again is anticipated for a couple of reasons: first of all, Apple retains similar designs for years when repeating on its products, and else it would mean even more sizes of accessories and bands on the market.